 Photo: Stewart Nimmo

-Takiwā Poutini is a three-year West Coast pilot programme to improve health and wellbeing outcomes for all, particularly focused on Māori, Pacific peoples and people who experience disability.
+Takiwā Poutini was a three-year West Coast based pilot programme aimed at improving health and wellbeing outcomes for all, particularly focused on Māori, Pacific peoples and people who experience disability.

 We knew we needed to change the way our people and communities are supported and treated.
 Our ideal is a West Coast holistic model that places people at the centre.